geonetwork/core-doc-sources/eng/developer/source/xml_services/services_download.rst

 Retrieves information from the metadata about constraints or restrictions on the resources attached to the metadata record.
 The information is xml and an xhtml presentation of the constraints and restrictions.

 Note: only users that have download rights over the record will be able to use this service.
-To obtain these rights your application will need to use xml.user.login.
+To obtain these rights your application will need to use ``xml.user.login`` - see :ref:`xml.user.login`.

 Request
 ```````